microsoft/WindowsAppSDK/specs/PushNotifications/ToastNotifications-spec.md

     }

     [experimental]
-    // The Registration Info for Packaged and Unpackaged Toast Activations runtimeclass ToastActivationInfo
+    // The Registration Info for Packaged and Unpackaged Notification Activations runtimeclass AppNotificationActivationInfo
     {
         // Initialize using a manifest defined COM Activator Id.
-Only applicable to Packaged Win32 applications static ToastActivationInfo CreateFromActivationGuid(Guid taskClsid);
+Only applicable to Packaged Win32 applications static AppNotificationActivationInfo CreateFromActivationGuid(Guid taskClsid);

-        // Initialize using Toast Assets.
-Only applicable to Unpackaged Win32 applications which need to specify their own assets like DisplayName and Icon. static ToastActivationInfo CreateFromToastAssets(ToastAssets assets);
+        // Initialize using Notification Assets.
+Only applicable to Unpackaged Win32 applications which need to specify their own assets like DisplayName and Icon. static AppNotificationActivationInfo CreateFromAppNotificationAssets(AppNotificationAssets assets);

         // The CLSID associated with the Client COM server that Windows App SDK will activate Guid TaskClsid{ get; };

-        // The Shell assets associated with the Unpackaged app ToastAssets Assets{ get; };
+        // The Shell assets associated with the Unpackaged app AppNotificationAssets Assets{ get; };
     };

     [experimental]
-    // Event args for the Toast Activation runtimeclass ToastActivatedEventArgs
+    // Event args for the Notification Activation runtimeclass AppNotificationActivatedEventArgs
     {
         // Arguments from the invoked button.
 Empty for Default Activation with no launch args specified in payload.
         String ActivationArgs{ get; };

-        // The data from the input elements of a toast like a TextBox Windows.Foundation.Collections.IMapView<String, String> UserInput{ get; };
+        // The data from the input elements of a Notification like a TextBox Windows.Foundation.Collections.IMapView<String, String> UserInput{ get; };
     };

     [experimental]
-    // Toast Progress Data
+    // Notification Progress Data
-    runtimeclass ToastProgressData
+    runtimeclass AppNotificationProgressData
     {
-        // Initializes a new Instance of ToastProgressData ToastProgressData();
+        // Initializes a new Instance of NotificationProgressData AppNotificationProgressData();

         // Gets or sets the sequence number of this notification data.
-        // When multiple ToastProgressData objects are received, the system displays the data with the greatest non-zero number.
+        // When multiple NotificationProgressData objects are received, the system displays the data with the greatest non-zero number.
         UInt32 SequenceNumber;

         // Gets/Sets the value for the title.
 Binds to {progressTitle} in progress xml tag.